 No library of puzzles to choose from

 If you’re eager to put puzzles together but are short on storage space, rent your puzzles from a subscription service like Completing the Puzzle.
 During sign-up, pick your skill level to determine the piece count of puzzles you receive.
 Options include puzzles with 100-300, 301-900, and 1,000+ pieces.
 There’s no rush on how quickly you need to finish them, so the choice is up to you on which puzzle size to pick.
 Plus, you can always change your preference with your online account.
-Pricing is the same regardless of which size puzzle subscription you choose; plans start at about $25 per month.
+Pricing is the same regardless of which size puzzle subscription you choose; plans start at $30 per month.

 While you can’t request specific puzzles, Completing the Puzzle does keep track of the types of themes you don’t want to work on, and you can tweak this setting at any time.
 As mentioned, keep any puzzle as long as you like.
 Once you’ve returned it to the subscription service, the team will pick a new puzzle according to your preferences and ship it out to you—usually within a day or two.
 You’ll never have to wait long for a new puzzle to arrive and you can cancel anytime with a month-to-month subscription.

 Why We Chose It: This puzzle subscription is one of the most affordable options and a budget-friendly way to grow your collection without a big investment.

 Choose the piece count that works for you

 Subscription is the same for all puzzle sizes